-Temporal contortions frame the work of 16 post-war and contemporary artists exhibited in ‘Revolt of the Sage’.
+Temporal contortions frame the work of the 16 postwar and contemporary artists included in ‘Revolt of the Sage’.
 Stood blankly in the foyer is Lynn Chadwick’s importunate bronze, Cloaked Figure IX (1978).
 Beyond hangs Michael Simpson’s Squint 33 (2016), a sanded-back oil painting of an empty plinth.
 Its palpable absence appeals to the vertiginous gaping hole at the centre of John Stezaker’s Mask (Film Portrait Collage) CCIV (2016) just opposite, in which an Alpine view from the mouth of a railway tunnel interrupts a smart 1940s studio portrait of a woman: an expressway into the treacherous landscape of the mind.
-This is how we enter the exhibition: cloaked, squinting and masked, vision and visibility baffled that we might attune to the hidden psychological resonance of works.
+This is how we enter the exhibition: cloaked, squinting and masked, vision and visibility baffled, such that we might attune to the hidden psychological resonance of the works.

-Many of the works on display use collage, fragmentation and layered imagery.
-Moretti’s silkscreen collages, gathering, for instance, Kenneth Clark, a termite mound and a constructivist doodle (Untitled [to Kenneth Clark], 2014), share with David Noonan’s Untitled (2013) a sensuous formalist eye.
+Many pieces use collage, fragmentation and layered imagery.
+Moretti’s silkscreen collages – gathering, for instance, Kenneth Clark, a termite mound and a constructivist doodle (Untitled [to Kenneth Clark], 2014) – share with David Noonan’s Untitled (2013) a sensuous formalist eye.
 Their murkiness, reproductions of reproductions, contrasts with the clear-cut luminosity of Haris Epaminoda’s collaged interventions in classical Greek landmarks.
 Water streams from the Kerkides into the orchestra in Untitled #21 c/g (2011).
-In another, Untitled #21 c/g (2011), a screen, not unlike de Chirico’s Veronese window, bisects colonnades in the Canopus of Hadrian’s Villa, Tivoli; a latter-day copy of Neptune reclines on display in the foreground.
+In another, Untitled #21 c/g (2011), a screen, not unlike De Chirico’s Veronese window, bisects colonnades in the Canopus of Hadrian’s Villa at Tivoli; a latter-day copy of Neptune reclines on display in the foreground.

-There are bodies, glimpses only, in Goshka Macuga’s ‘Tichy’ (2013) prints constructed from the abandoned archive of Czech photographer Miroslav Tichy who, for thirty years, made surveillance-type images of women using homemade cameras for private consumption.
-Macuga’s series shows black and white photographs of clothed torsos covering lurid colour prints of, presumably naked, models.
+There are bodies, glimpses only, in Goshka Macuga’s ‘Tichy’ (2013) prints constructed from the abandoned archive of Czech photographer Miroslav Tichy who, for 30 years, took surveillance-type images of women using homemade cameras for private consumption.
+Macuga’s series shows black and white photographs of clothed torsos covering lurid colour prints of models, presumably naked.
 Macuga quells Tichy’s scopophilic gaze by returning the images to the public.
 In her extraordinary sculpture, Untitled (2010), there’s a hint at anthropomorphism in the form of petrified wood mounted on white marble and oak plinth.
-Nearby, in Paloma Warga Weisz’s Still Life (2016) – a sleeping life-size carved wooden figure beneath vials containing powders and crystals – activates a narrative of alchemical transformation.
+Nearby, in Paloma Varga Weisz’s Still Life (2016) – a sleeping, life-sized, carved wooden figure beneath vials containing powders and crystals – activates a narrative of alchemical transformation.

 Main image: Simon Moretti, Untitled (Boy Runner), 2016.
 Courtesy: the artist